thk2b/xcontrol/docs.md

 A major difficulty when developping applications is responding to changes in application state.
 When the state changes, other aspects of the application have to be updated.
 For instance, re-rendering the view or notifying a server through the network.

-These are grouped under the umbrella-term side-effects.
+`xcontrol` provides:
+- a mechanism for linking application state to side effects
+- reusable implementations of common data structures
+- an ecosystem for integrating application-specific controllers to existing third party tools and libraries

 # Concepts
+- Controllers
+  - Reactive Controllers
+  - Computed Controllers
+- Models

-## ES6 techniques
+## Basic ES6 techniques
 `xcontrol` heavily relies on prototypical inheritance.
 Complex functionality and reactivity is added to basic classes through the `extend` keyword.
 However, the `extend` keyword cannot be chained multiple times as in `class A extends B extends C {...}`.